Why Do You Need A Furnace Tune-Up?

 Updated 2/27/19

 A pre-emptive check-up for your furnace is probably at the bottom of your to-do list.
-However, as we approach the colder months, now is the smartest time to make sure your furnace is ready to provide you maximum comfort throughout the winter months.
+However, as we approach the colder months, now is the ideal time to ensure your furnace is ready to provide you maximum comfort throughout the winter months.

-Among the leading ways to stop your furnace from going on strike and make sure it runs efficiently is with yearly scheduled tune-ups on your furnace.
-Just like all mechanical equipment, the working life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-Also, regular cleanings can help pinpoint issues before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
-Plus, because furnaces burn fuel to make it hot, it’s important to take a look at all the various parts to ensure there aren’t any cracks or leaks that could impact the safety of your home.
-Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.
+Among the leading ways to prevent a breakdown and make sure it runs like a lean machine is with yearly scheduled tune-ups on your furnace.
+Just like any mechanical equipment, the life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+Plus, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
+Plus, because furnaces burn fuel to provide the heat, it’s important to take a look at all the various components to ensure there aren’t any cracks or leaks that could impact the safety of your family.
+Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require annual system maintenance to keep valid, so skipping your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your furnace does ever malfunction in the middle of extreme temperatures.
-Be sure to get all you can from your warranty by ensuring it’s valid as long as possible with yearly furnace system tune-ups from Winnipeg Supply .
+Most manufacturers’ warranties necessitate annual system maintenance to remain valid, so skipping your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your furnace does ever stop working in the middle of winter.
+Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with yearly furnace system tune-ups from Winnipeg Supply Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?